BaryoDev/Verdict/README.md

 ---

-**The Upshot:** FluentResults' features with 189x better performance.
+**The Verdict:** FluentResults' features with 189x better performance.
 Best of both worlds.